openmm/openmm/docs-source/usersguide/library/05_languages_not_cpp.rst

-Note that if you follow our suggested structure, you will not need to :code:`use` the :code:`OpenMM` module in your :code:`main()` compilation unit but can instead use it only in a local file that you write to provide a simple interface to your existing code (see Chapter :ref:`openmm-tutorials`).
+Note that if you follow our suggested structure, you will not need to :code:`use` the :code:`OpenMM` module in your :code:`main()` compilation unit but can instead use it only in a local file that you write to provide a simple interface to your existing code (see Chapter :numref:`openmm-tutorials`).

 Mapping from the C++ API to the Fortran API
 ===========================================